 - A timer (you can use your phone, but we like to use our favorite timer that we use for everything)

-How to play the candy bar game:
+Basic rules of the candy bar game:

 Stealing ups the stakes of the game in a super fun way and sometimes people find clever ways to hide the candy bars they have—though there are always those who are even more clever who keep track of their favorites and know exactly where they are, hidden or not!